CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/xml/convert-xml/convert-xml-to-structure-block.md

 }
 ```

-### Data Not Within a Node
+### Text Nodes

-If any data does not have any nodes and is within the same element as other data with nodes, the data is converted to a [Key Value Pair][] where the key is "#text" and the value is the node-less data.
+If a node contains a value and inner nodes, the inner nodes are converted into [Keys][] with their corresponding values as the [Items][].
+The value of the node is converted into the `"#text"` key with its value as the item.

 ``` xml
 @"<node>